pyenv/pyenv-which-ext/README.md

     git clone https://github.com/pyenv/pyenv-which-ext.git $(pyenv root)/plugins/pyenv-which-ext

-### Installing with Homebrew (for OS X users)
+### Installing with Homebrew (for macOS users)

-Mac OS X users can install pyenv-which-ext with the [Homebrew](http://brew.sh) package manager.
+macOS users can install pyenv-which-ext with the [Homebrew](http://brew.sh) package manager.

 *This is the recommended method of installation if you installed pyenv